We’ll spare you the fluffy intro and cut to the chase.

 Interest rates and investment returns can fluctuate dramatically, for reasons completely outside of a company’s control.

-Even if your agent assures you that they have used current, “actual” rates, there is no guarantee that these will stay the same in the future.
+Even if your agent assures you that the life insurance company has used current, “actual” interest rates, there is no guarantee that these rates will stay the same in the future.
+Make sure you know the exact interest credits applied to your illustration.

 2. Compare Apples To Apples